Antiferromagnetic domain walls under spin-orbit torque: Propagating walls

 Eq.~\eqref{eq:polarized_tilted} has two pairs of solutions for each value of $\storque$.
-For $\storque=0$, the first pair of polarized states are $\Theta=0,\pi$ (pointing to the north and the south poles).
-For $\storque\neq0$, these are titled with respect to the north and the south pole.
+For $\storque=0$, the first pair of polarized states are $\Theta=0,\pi$.
+For $\storque\neq0$, these are tilted with respect to the north and the south pole.
 Let us call this pair $\Theta_P,\, \pi + \Theta_P$.
-The domain walls in this system should approach $\Theta_P$ and $\pi + \Theta_P$ at the two ends of the spin chain, respectively.
-The second pair gives polarized states that are on the equator $\Theta=\pi/2, 3\pi/2$ for $\storque=0$ and are titled close to the equator for $\storque\neq0$.
+The second pair gives polarized states that are on the equator $\Theta=\pi/2, 3\pi/2$ for $\storque=0$ and are tilted close to the equator for $\storque\neq0$.
 The latter represent unstable states, as they are almost orthogonal to the easy axis, and they will not be studied further here.

 To find nontrivial solutions for Eq.~\eqref{eq:ThetaPhi_traveling_spinTorque}, we note that Eq.~\eqref{eq:ThetaPhi_traveling_spinTorque_Phi} is satisfied for $\Phi=0$ and Eq.~\eqref{eq:ThetaPhi_traveling_spinTorque_Theta} becomes